micha/resty/README.markdown

 Resty is a tiny script wrapper for [curl](http://curl.haxx.se/).
 It provides a simple, concise shell interface for interacting with [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) services.
-Since it is implemented as functions in your own shell and not in its own command environment you have access to all the powerful shell tools, such as perl, awk, grep, sed, etc. You can use resty in pipelines to process data from REST services, and PUT or POST the data right back.
+Since it is implemented as functions in your shell and not in its own separate command environment you have access to all the powerful shell tools, such as perl, awk, grep, sed, etc. You can use resty in pipelines to process data from REST services, and PUT or POST the data right back.
 You can even pipe